 If you put your sole focus and attention onto your Youtube channel, your blog may not grow rapidly.
-BUT you will be building up a nice bank of content there that you can easily shift your focus too later.
+BUT you will be building up a nice bank of content that you can easily shift your focus to later.

 This is how I have built my business.
 I grew each platform one by one, all while not totally neglecting the others.
 Not focusing, but not neglecting.

 I think while you are creating content, you might as well get leverage out of it and put it in as many places as possible, but you can focus at growing one at a time.